alex-strobel/DPP-LabManual/Research/Administration/Workflow_research_projects/15_Manuscript_submission.md

 This disclaimer has been empirically validated, unfortunately, we forgot by whom ... <!-- if someone knows, please add ref. -->

+## Completion of submission

+If done with a submission, reward yourself!
+You know best what will be an adequate reward ...

 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]